Aftaputra/Microscope-OF/simulation_guide.md

 ---

-### Autocalibration
+### Auto-calibration

 * Your simulated microscope should prompt you to complete the auto-calibration wizard upon your first use of the simulated server.
-* You can press the **Escape** key at any point to exit the wizard but this will leave your smulated microscope in an uncalibrated state.
+* You can press the **Escape** key at any point to exit the wizard, but this will leave your simulated microscope in an uncalibrated state.
-* If your microscope is not calibrated the wizard will launch each time you load the UI prompting you to complete remaining calibrations.
+* If your microscope is not calibrated, the wizard will launch each time you load the UI, prompting you to complete remaining calibrations.
 * You can always launch the full calibration wizard by going to: **Settings → Launch Calibration Wizard**.

 The calibration steps are:

 1. The Camera Calibration will set the background image needed for background detect.
   * You can rerun this calibration by going to: **Settings → Camera → Full Auto-Calibrate**.
-2. The Camera-Stage Mapping calibration is used to find the relationship between stage and image coordinated.
+2. The Camera-Stage Mapping calibration is used to find the relationship between stage and image coordinates.
-  * If the stage moves in the wrong direction when double clicking on the camera feed in the **View** or **Navigate** tabs you may need to re-run Camera-Stage Mapping.
+  * If the stage moves in the wrong direction when double clicking on the camera feed in the **View** or **Navigate** tabs, you may need to re-run Camera-Stage Mapping.
   * To re-run Camera-Stage Mapping, go to: **Settings → Camera to Stage Mapping → Auto-Calibrate Using Camera**.